 Notify the appropriate EMT members and, if necessary, request members to assemble at the Locations Managers office in Roma.

-If the Huracan Operations Manager is out of Roma, then the Vause Operations Manager or who he designate shall notify him as soon as possible of the catastrophic emergency.
+If the Huracan Operations Manager is out of Roma, then the Vause Operations Manager or who he designates shall notify him as soon as possible of the catastrophic emergency.

 Issue the instruction outlined in Annex 3 to the duty receptionist (office hours) or to the person assigned to receive calls after office hours